gobbe05/Stalldata/README.md

 To protect against XSS React automaticly escapes HTML which means that it will only be interpreted as a string and not a script tag for example.

+The JWT cookies will be stored in a secure HTTP Only cookie and will only be accessed by the server.

 ## Application

 ### Async